jpdekker/elktail/README.md

 # ELKTAIL

-ELKTAIL is a command-line tool that generates a tail-like stream from Filebeat indices in Elasticsearch, allowing you to monitor and search logs in real-time.
+ELKTAIL is a command-line tool that generates a tail-like stream from syslog indices in Elasticsearch, allowing you to monitor and search logs in real-time.

 ## Features